 Diuretics Pathway, Pharmacodynamics

-Diagrammatic representation of candidate genes involved in the pharmacodynamics of diuretics in a stylized kidney cell.
+Diagrammatic representation of candidate genes involved in the pharmacodynamics of thiazide diuretics, loop diuretics and potassium-sparing diuretics in a stylized kidney cell.

 EGFR Inhibitor Pathway, Pharmacodynamics